kstenschke/doShell/README.md

 ## Idea - What does (will) it do?

-This project is a compiler for transpiling and running Shell-Do scripts.
+This project is a compiler for transpiling and running ShellDo scripts.

-Shell-Do script is a superset of shell script, providing commands geared towards cross-platform UI and system automation.
+ShellDo script is a superset of shell script, providing commands geared towards cross-platform UI and system automation.

 Possible automations are: launching and switching among applications and